Close the door, dear self; stride into the night.

 A new epoch is upon us; climate chaos, the new normal.

-As we strive to cope, we’d better make people’s power structures formal.
+As we strive to cope, we’d better make people’s power

 Bury this greed-driven system, before it buries you.